Last updated: August 18, 2020

-Disclaimer: I have only read 4 of the 9 books in the flowchart below.
-However, I list the other 5 in the flowchart because I think I know enough about them to do so.
+Disclaimer: I haven’t read 2 of the books in the flowchart below.
+However, I still list them in the flowchart because I think I know enough about them to do so.
 You can read short reviews of the ones I read below under the “Mini Reviews” heading.

 Elements of Causal Inference

 This book is fantastic for those coming from a machine learning background.
 It even has two chapters dedicated to connecting causal inference to machine learning.
 This book is probably the best book for modern causal discovery (structure learning) techniques.
 While the term “causal inference” does not include causal discovery in other books, in this book it does.
 This is because a huge portion of this book is dedicated to causal discovery.
 And it still gives you a decent foundation in structural causal models (SCMs).

 This book is the most practical of all of the books I’ve read.
 For example, it is the only one that covers the concept known as “positivity” (or “overlap”), which is an important condition that must be satisfied in order to estimate causal effects.
 It is also the only book of these 4 that actually covers how to estimate the outcome models and propensity score models, which are used to estimate causal effects in practice.
 In fact, a huge chunk of this book is dedicated to different kinds of estimators that can be used in practice.
 In case you do not know, Jamie Robins (one of the authors) is a very important figure in epidemiology and causal inference more generally.
 For example, Judea Pearl credits him with the fact that the adjustment formula was implicit in his 1986 paper (the first time the adjustment formula can be discerned in the literature).